magdesign/ofxPiMapper_PVJexh/README.md

 ### Other shortcuts

-These other shortcuts that you can use while using the example app in this modified PVJ version.
+These other shortcuts that you can use while using the example app.

 Key | Function
 :--- | :---